genoni-studio/nextjs-tailwind-4/README.md

 <div class="sm:flex-col">box</div>
 ```

-or, if using the `tablet` configuration:
+or, if using the `--breakpoint-tablet: 30rem` configuration:

 ```html
 <div class="tablet:flex-col">box</div>